-CLO is a student run organization that is independent of the University of Florida.
+CLO is a student-run organization independent from the University of Florida.
 We don't have any affiliation with any religious or political group.
 However we welcome applicants from every background.

 We have a wide variety of individuals from different states and countries.
 We also have many different majors and a mixture of graduates and undergraduates.
 All age groups are welcome.

-The Cooperative Living Organization is set up much like a simple version of the U.S. government.
-We have two officers: a president and vice president.
+The Cooperative Living Organization is set up as a simple, but balanced government.
+We have three officers: a president, a vice president, and a house manager.
 They each have specific duties that are outlined in our house rules.
 Along with the officers, we have a seven-member board of directors.
 Their job is to be the voice of the co-op, protect the organization, and provide checks and balances for the officers.

 Every resident at CLO has something unique to offer.
 There are many roles in such a large organization.
 Beyond officers and board members, we have crews for the lawn, building maintenance, and up keep of all of the common areas.
 Each officer also has assistants to help them with their responsibilities.
 There is a general sense of working together for the good of the house.
 Our greatest resource is the people who live here.
 We all bring in skills and knowledge that help in running CLO.
 It helps to have people from every culture, and background; for greater diversity creates greater possibilities.